 \section{Introduction}

-Sedimentation of particles in viscous fluids exhibits qualitatively different behavior depending on whether Brownian motion is significant.
-In the dilute limit, non-Brownian particles settle in an essentially deterministic manner (while their collective behavior can be much more complex in the non-dilute regime \citep{PhysRevE.56.2858,Ramaswamy01052001,annurev160736}).
-By contrast, Brownian particles---while ultimately reaching a Boltzmann distribution under gravity---exhibit rich transient dynamics even in the dilute limit.

-For non-spherical Brownian particles, translational and rotational motions are coupled \citep{harvey1980coordinate,Kim_1991,swan2016rapid}.
-This translation--rotation coupling amplifies both the horizontal and vertical diffusivities, defined respectively by the mean-square displacement (MSD) in the horizontal plane and in the vertical ($z$) direction.
-The gravity-induced enhancement of diffusivity, known as \emph{Taylor dispersion}, was analyzed in a series of seminal studies by Brenner for torque-free particles \citep{brenner1979taylor,brenner1981taylor,dill1983taylor}, and comprehensively reviewed in his classical monograph \citep{brenner1993macrotransport}.
-Brenner's classical analysis of Taylor dispersion was restricted to the special case where the hydrodynamic center coincides with both the center of mass and the center of buoyancy.

-However, many realistic particles experience a nonzero gravitational torque because their centers of mass and buoyancy are offset from the hydrodynamic center.
-Such offsets arise naturally in biological systems, such as plankton; or in particles composed of multiple materials, such as Janus particles.
+Many realistic particles are non-spherical and experience a non-zero gravitational torque because their centres of mass and buoyancy are offset from the hydrodynamic centre.
+These offsets arise naturally in biological systems, such as erythrocytes and plankton, or in particles composed of multiple materials, such as Janus particles.

-In theory, subsequent studies \citep{dill1983general,10.1063/1.450305,pagitsas1986multiple} formulated a general framework that includes such torques for computing the diffusivity using the eigenfunction technique, but they did not provide explicit expressions.
-As a result, the role of gravitational torque in Taylor dispersion has remained largely unexplored.
-Consider the simple case of a sedimenting rod.
-In the time scale shorter than the rotational relaxation time $\tau_r$, the rod settle with a fixed orientation, and the MSD shows the ballistic scaling $\propto t^2$.
-In the long time scale, the MSD shows the usual diffusion $\propto t$.
-The transient shift in MSD scaling from $t^2$ to $t$ depends on the orientation dynamics of the rods.
-Since a center offset induces a gravitational torque on particles, it accelerates the particles' orientation dynamics.
-Therefore, how a center offset affects the sedimentation process and Taylor dispersion is a nontrivial problem, which must be resolved by solving the torque-driven dynamical equations.

-In experiments, \cite{Roy_Hamati_Tierney_Koch_Voth_2019} performed measurements validating slender-body theory with inertial torques at finite Reynolds numbers.
-Good agreement with the theory has been observed in the sedimentation of slender fibers with asymmetric mass distributions.
-Even slight asymmetries in fiber mass distribution can significantly alter orientation during sedimentation.
-Recently, \citet{PhysRevFluids.9.070501} using a 3D position--orientation tracking system, demonstrated that even minuscule deviations between centers of mass and buoyancy in non-Brownian cylinders dramatically alter settling dynamics. \cite{Jiang_Xu_Zhao_2024} examined collisions of spheroidal particles, and showed a high sensitivity of the collision rate to center-of-mass offset.
-The competition of fluid-inertia torque and gravitational torque determines the terminal settling mode of the spheroid.
-These dynamics are characterized by finite Reynolds numbers with non-Brownian particles.
-Under Brownian motion, it remains unclear whether the settling behavior of slender particles remains sensitive to center offset to the same extent as in non-Brownian regimes.